 Military exercises regularly take place in the Belgian part of the North Sea (BNS) and in the coastal area.
-These include target practice from land towards the sea, target practice at sea towards floating targets, detonation of found war materials, exercises in laying, searching for and sweeping mines with several NATO member states, etc. Amphibian, rescue and flight exercises are carried out as well, and Belgian Defence is also involved in search and rescue operations, law enforcement, pollution control, etc. in the BNS (Maes et al. 2005, GAUFRE project BELSPO, Notices to Mariners (NtM) 2021 No. 1, Belgian Defence).
+These include target practice from land towards the sea, target practice at sea towards floating targets, detonation of found war materials, exercises in laying, searching for and sweeping mines with several NATO member states, etc. Amphibian, rescue and flight exercises are carried out as well, and Belgian Defence is also involved in search and rescue operations, law enforcement, pollution control, etc. in the BNS (Notices to Mariners (NtM) 2023 No. 1, Belgian Defence).
 For this purpose, specific zones are reserved in the marine spatial plan (MSP) (MSP 2020-2026, annex 1) (RD of 22 May 2019) (figure 1).